Natural Resource Management in the Dyfi

 Case Study – Mapping Barriers to Fish migration in the Dyfi

-A healthy inland fishery is important in terms of biodiversity, recreation & tourism.
+A healthy inland fishery is important in terms of biodiversity, recreation and tourism.
 Barriers to fish migration is seen as a key issue that needs to be addressed in order to improve inland fisheries.
 While some data existed we did not have a comprehensive picture of the barriers to fish migration in the catchment.
 By working with local angling clubs - we collected the information we need to make an informed decision as to where to concentrate efforts in the area.
 The project found and mapped 126 barriers to fish migration, 44 of which were classified as total barriers.
 These barriers will form part of action plans for Afonydd Cymru and NRW.

 Case Study - Pennal Forest Resilience